Mirror1023/NFL_Game_Predictor/README.md

 Currently, I am in the process of scraping relevant data from www.pro-football-reference.com.

 The training dataset includes game data for each team from seasons 2021 to 1994.
-The test dataset will utilize the results from the current 2022 season.
+The test dataset will ucontain the results from the current 2022 season.